Install Dynamics 365 for Outlook

 If the Get Recommended Updates page appears, indicate whether you want to obtain updates through the Microsoft Update program, and then click Next.

-Microsoft releases improvements to Dynamics CRM for Outlook as software updates.
+Microsoft releases improvements to Dynamics 365 for Outlook as software updates.
 If you click Get Recommended Updates, those updates will be installed automatically.
 The exact level of automation, for example, whether any user interaction is required during the installation, is determined by the group policy of your organization.

 Click Install Now or Options.